inr-kit/twps/docs/source/how_to_use.rst

 How to use TSP
 #################

-Basic usage of the TSP package is to simplify preparation of input decks for computer codes with limited syntax possibilities.
-Instead of writing an input deck directly, a template can be written that generally has syntax and structure of the input deck, but also can include Python code snippets, which will be replaced in the resulting file.
+The basic TSP use is to simplify preparation of input decks for computer codes with limited syntax possibilities.
+Instead of writing the input deck directly, a template can be written that generally has syntax and structure of the input deck, but also can include Python code snippets, which will be replaced in the resulting file.
 Thus one can e.g. define and